Ask a random gathering of people how many of them have heard about meditation and you’ll probably see most of them raise their hands.

 Are you seeking a spiritual practice or lineage?

-Zen Buddhist meditation retreats draw quite a few people from around the world because of how deeply the lineage is rooted in meditation and contemplation.
+Zen Buddhist or Tibetan Buddhist meditation retreats draw quite a few people from around the world because of how deeply the lineages are rooted in meditation and contemplation.
 You can expect to learn Buddhist practices of contemplation, spend a fair amount of time in silent meditation, and receive dharma talks about the teachings of the Buddha.
 There are also yoga retreats that offer a focus on meditation from the yogic lineage, and some meditation retreats are even rooted in the Christian faith.

 Do you want to experience complimentary practices?